OnomaAI/ComfyUI_Illustrious/README.md

 You can get persistent API token by **My Profile > API Key Section > Create API Key** on Illustrious webpage.

-Otherwise, you can get access token which is valid for 30 days using [Illustrious-API](https://www.illustrious-xl.ai/).
+Otherwise, you can get access token which is valid for 30 days using [Illustrious API](https://www.illustrious-xl.ai/).

 ## Usage